ooni/ooni.org/content/get-involved/code-of-conduct.md

 ### Disruptive behavior

 **Sustained disruption of any community events**, including talks, presentations and online conversations, will not be tolerated and will be reined up immediately.
-Similarly, spamming, trolling, flaming (verbally abusing), baiting (deliberately provoking other members for a conflict) or other attention-stealing behavior is not welcome within our online community spaces and will be interrupted immediately.
+Similarly, spamming, trolling, bullying, flaming (verbally abusing), baiting (deliberately provoking other members for a conflict) or other attention-stealing behavior is not welcome within our online community spaces and will be interrupted immediately.

 Deliberately undermining the spirit of this Code while following the letter, influencing or leading others to behave inappropriately, advocating for, or encouraging any of the above behavior will be treated the same as the unacceptable behavior itself.